cordeliasguy/cordeliasguy/README.md

 Web Developer.
 --------------

-Junior Software Developer, with 1 year of professional experience in Web Development and a strong focus on Frontend Engineering.
+Software Developer, with 2 year of professional experience in Web Development and a strong focus on Frontend Engineering.
 Proficient in using React.js and its ecosystem to transform wireframes/design into fully functional websites.

 * 🌍  I'm based in Escaldes-Engordany, Andorra.
 * 🖥️  See my portfolio at [cordeliasguy-homepage](https://cordeliasguy-homepage.vercel.app/)
-* 🧠  I'm learning Mantine, React Query, TypeScript, Recoil.
+* 🧠  I'm learning tRPC, Drizzle ORM.

 ### Skills